alanmackenzie/guide-to-enterprise-drupal/README.md

 ### Adding too many displays to a view.

-* When loading a view all displays are loaded.
+When loading a view all displays are loaded, separately.
+This means multiple fetches to your cache backend or database.

+// TODO: Verify + views core snippet/architecture?

 ### ```views_get_view()``` and static caching.